SimVascular/svZeroDSolver/paper/paper.md

 # Summary

 Computational modeling of cardiovascular blood flow has emerged as a valuable tool in the diagnosis and treatment of cardiovascular disease [@menon2024cardiovascular].
-While simulations of blood flow can be performed using various high and low-fidelity techniques, lumped-parameter or zero-dimensional modeling is a low-order technique that is widely used in various applications that require quick estimation of bulk flow quantities, such as flow and pressure at specific anatomical locations [@PFALLER2024449].
+While simulations of blood flow can be performed using high and low-fidelity techniques, lumped-parameter or zero-dimensional modeling is a widely used low-order technique in applications which require quick estimation of bulk flow quantities, such as flow and pressure at specific anatomical locations [@PFALLER2024449].

 We introduce [`svZeroDSolver`](https://github.com/simvascular/svZeroDSolver), an efficient and modular package for performing lumped-parameter (zero-dimensional) simulations of cardiovascular blood flow.
 As part of the [`SimVascular`](https://simvascular.github.io/) open-source project, `svZeroDSolver` and `SimVascular` together allow users to go from medical imaging to fast zero-dimensional evaluations of patient-specific hemodynamics.